-- Durability.
-Top quality dental material lasts 5x longer than store bought brands.
+- Extremely Durable – Top quality dental material lasts 5x longer than store bought brands.

 - 1 year replacement warranty.
-If you wear through your guard, we will replace at no cost to you.
+If you wear through your guard, we will replace it at no extra cost to you.

 The American Dental Association reports that 13-39% of all dental injuries are sports related.
 Here is an excerpt from the ADA website expressing their recommendation for mouthguard use.

 “The Councils promote the importance of safety in maintaining oral health and the use of a properly fitted mouthguard as the best available protective device for reducing the incidence and severity of sports-related dental injuries.
 The Councils are committed to oral health promotion and injury prevention for sports participants.

 Surveillance studies of mouthguard users and nonusers have consistently shown that mouthguards offer significant protection against sports-related injuries to the teeth and soft tissues.
 Mouthguards provide a resilient, protective surface to distribute and dissipate forces on impact, thereby minimizing the severity of traumatic injury to the hard or soft tissues.”

 Forget the teeth…

 That’s an easy fix compared to what a heavy impact can really bring.
 Many times you can’t physically see the most important damage that’s being done.